neoromantic/obsidian-garden/src/site/notes/5 - Медиа/Superhumanly Inhuman.md

 The show today came about as the result of a communication between the people who publish a book that's just about to come out in the United States and yours truly.

-The publishers of Dan Stone's, historian Dan Stone's new book on the Holocaust, got in touch with me and said, "We'd like to talk to the professor about the book."
+The publishers of Dan Stone's, historian Dan Stone's new book[^1] on the Holocaust, got in touch with me and said, "We'd like to talk to the professor about the book."

 Now, Stone, for those who don't know, is one of the foremost historians of the Holocaust in the Second World War.